themulle/cronexpr/README.md

 Commas are used to separate items of a list.
 For example, using `MON,WED,FRI` in the 5th field (day of week) means Mondays, Wednesdays and Fridays.

 #### Hyphen ( - )
 Hyphens define ranges.
 For example, 2000-2010 indicates every year between 2000 and 2010 AD, inclusive.
+Inverse ranges are supported. `NOV-FEB` matches NOV,DEC,JAN,FEB  `FRI-SUN` matches FRI,SAT,SUN `SUN-TUE` matches SUN,MON,TUE

 #### L
 `L` stands for "last".
 When used in the day-of-week field, it allows you to specify constructs such as "the last Friday" (`5L`) of a given month.
 In the day-of-month field, it specifies the last day of the month.